The Multiverse God

 If there cannot be knowledge about other possibilities, then there can be no probability about them.

 • If random fluctuations can cause structures to come into existence, then small consistent structures (like Boltzmann brains) are very much more likely to form than large consistent structures like our universe.
-Therefore, fake-observer "brains" are the very most likely outcome of a multiverse generator.
+Therefore, fake-observer "brains" are the very most likely observer outcome of a multiverse generator.

 • It is a god of the gaps for materialists, and as such it is a very shallow answer for a difficult and complex question. note